 Polyglot YYC isn't the product of some faceless corporation looking to make a buck by getting you to a conference and then selling you a time-share.
 The organizers are all community members from around Calgary: just like you!
 We saw a lot of user groups for Ruby, Python, functional languages, .net, etc. but very few places where developers from different communities could get together.
 We hope that Polyglot YYC will be that place: a place for technologists to get together and talk about the craft.

 Join the grassroots effort to get involved at the YYC Design & Dev Slack team in the #polyglot-calgary channel

 Polyglot YYC is made possible by our generous sponsors.
 If you are interested in sponsorship opportunities please contact us at on the Slack channel (primary point of contact is Tys von Gaza).

 Talks can be on any topic that is even vaguely related to technology.
 It can be on a hard technical topic or on a soft topic like "Having Empathy".
 They should be between 30 and 45 minutes long.
-We'll have projectors and a bunch of adaptors, just bring a laptop if you want use them.
+We'll have projectors and a bunch of adaptors, just bring a laptop if you want to use them.
 Sessions aren't limited to talks—here are some unconference session ideas.
-The organisers have the right to decline any topics that are not relevant or that are potentially inappropriate.
+The organizers have the right to decline any topics that are not relevant or that are potentially inappropriate.

 Some of the talks we've seen mentioned are: